 From Bob Dylan to The Beatles: 8 songs horror hero Stephen King couldn’t live without

 It’s a question that was thankfully answered by BBC Radio 4’s Desert Island Discs who gathered up the eight songs Stephen King couldn’t live without.
 It makes for a perfect lockdown listen and a stunning playlist.
+It’s an insight into one of the most well-established names in literature.

 Aside from the songs picked out, on the podcast of the show below, you can gather up a real insight into the life and times of Stephen King.
 If you ever needed to know King more intensely than listening to the below clip is a perfect way to spend an afternoon.